S0AndS0/python-graph-theory/_posts/2019-04-03-priority-buffer-00.markdown

 I'll attempt to assist with the following bits...

->> One idea I could think was that we define biases based on user/operator input.
+>> ### ..."One idea I could think was that we define biases based on user/operator input.
 Thus some graphs are more relevant/important than others.
-Using this as a guiding heuristic we can do some kind of pruning to avoid enumerating all possible graphs.
+Using this as a guiding heuristic we can do some kind of pruning to avoid enumerating all possible graphs."...

 ... but first it's probably a good idea to get comfortable (snack and/or drink in other-words), it's going to be one of those posts ;-D